-In accordance with recommendation C.1 of the Code, the Supervisory Board has adopted a catalogue of specific targets concerning its composition that should serve above all as a basis for the nomination of future members.
-These targets are reviewed regularly and adjusted as necessary.
-They include qualification requirements as well as diversity targets.
+In accordance with recommendation C.1 GCGC, the Supervisory Board has adopted a catalogue of specific targets concerning its composition that should serve, above all, as a basis for the nomination of future members.
+The targets include qualification requirements as well as diversity targets.
 Furthermore, members shall have sufficient time, as well as the personal integrity and suitability of character, to exercise their office.
 In addition, more than half the shareholder representatives on the Supervisory Board shall be independent.
+The targets, including the qualification requirements, are reviewed by the Supervisory Board regularly, at least annually, and modified as necessary.
+The status of implementation can be seen in the qualification matrix at the end of this statement.

-In the reporting year, the Supervisory Board, on the recommendation of the Nomination Committee, added the following general qualification requirements and confirmed that the targets had been met.
+In the reporting year, the Supervisory Board, on the recommendation of the Nomination Committee, expanded the specific targets in the qualification requirements explained below to include expertise in sustainability matters, and moreover adapted them to changes in statutory and regulatory requirements.
 The Supervisory Board, supported by the Nomination Committee, also examined the targets for the overall board and for the individual members and confirmed that they had been met.